 Absolute Ownership:

-When we study the types of ownership the Absolute ownership is a free transferable property the owner can use as he/she is the legal ownership of property.
+When we study the types of ownership Absolute ownership is a free transferable property the owner can use as he/she is the legal owner of the property.
 Example: The mortgage of some property in a bank or financial institution.

 Limited Ownership: